Radiator Leak – How to Diagnose and Fix the Problem in No Time

 Corrosion triggers this sort of leak because sizable black sludge deposit causes the rust spots within the body of your appliance.
 Your best bet in this situation is to change your radiator completely; however, if you aren’t using a sealed central heating system, then we might have a quick solution.

 - Before you do anything, make sure that you have a feed and expansion tank, and not a sealed system.
-Consult with a professional engineer if you have any questions regarding the type of your system.
+Consult with a Corgi registered plumber near you if you have any questions regarding the type of your system.

 - To stop the leak, cautiously apply a plastic resin sealant.